enfoTechENNode/National-Environmental-Exchange-Network-Node-by-enfoTech/README.md

 This Node supports both the Exchange Network Node Specifications version 1.1 and version 2.1.
 It is available for both .Net and Java platforms and includes a number of common data exchanges used by EPA and Exchange Network partners.
 This repository will include source code, a binary installation package, Installation Guide, Administrator Guide, Data Flow Developer documentation, and sample code for both the .NET and Java versions.

-EN-Node is owned and maintained by the Environmental Council of the States on behalf of the Exchange Network.
+enfoTech & Consulting Inc. is the original developer of the EN Node software and has transferred the license to the Environmental Council of the States (ECOS).
+On behalf of the Exchange Network, EOCS will coordinate future technical service requests and inquiries received from the user community.
+For technical support or product inquiry, please visit https://www.ecos.org/contact/ or  https://www.enfotech.com/#/contact// to submit your request.

 Features